MICDS teacher arrested on sex crime charges

 The suspect is not only charged with felony enticement of a child, but also patronizing prostitution.
 The court documents said he had the victim take part in a lewd act in return for money.
 It also said there was other sexual activity between the two.

 According to the probable cause statement, the suspect was arrested just after midnight Wednesday morning after a traffic stop in St. Genevieve.
-The Sheriff's deputy said he pulled him over for not making a proper stop, and said inside the vehicle he noticed a boy with him who appeared to be between the ages of 12 and 16.
+The Sheriff's deputy said he pulled him over for not making a proper stop and said inside the vehicle he noticed a boy with him who appeared to be between the ages of 12 and 16.

 Investigators said there was evidence of a sexual act and that the suspect admitted there was sexual activity between the two.
 After a search of the minor's pockets the deputy located ten $20 bills.